 Creating and Naming a New Quicken Data File

-You can start a new Quicken data file with a custom name by clicking on File and New Quicken File.
+If you want to start a new Quicken data file with a custom name, do so by clicking on File and then New Quicken File.
 Enter the name for your new Quicken data file; for example, if you're managing the finances of a new parent-teacher organization, you could name that file "PTO."